-HOUSING (Dwelling type, tenure status and housing conditions))
+HOUSING (Dwelling type, tenure status and housing conditions)) Cross-sectional and longitudinal Reference period: current Unit: household Mode of collection: household respondent

 Can your household afford to keep its home adequately warm?

 This question is about affordability (ability to pay) to keep the home adequately warm, regardless of whether the household actually needs to keep it adequately warm.